SeregPie/THREE.TextTexture/README.md

 `.fontSize`

-The family of the font.
+The size of the font in pixels.

 Changing this property changes the image.